prof-rossetti/intro-to-python/exercises/web-app/checkpoints/1-setup.md

 Review the code that handles these "index" and "about" routes.
 What do you notice?

 Nice, our app is handling requests to different routes!

-Great!
-With the modular codebase we'll be able to maintain and extend our app more easily in the future.
+And with the modular codebase we'll be able to maintain and extend our app more easily in the future.